Welcome Blessings!

 Applying Scripture to Your Life

 Finally, the Bible isn’t just an ancient book—it’s God’s message to you today.
 But our personal experiences, biases, and emotions can sometimes cloud our understanding.
-Personal context is the information about our situation and perspective and how they influence our interpretation and application of the Bible verses.
+Personal context is information about our situation and perspective and how they influence our interpretation and application of the Bible verses.
 Unique context guides us in comprehending our biases and assumptions and how they affect our understanding and response to God’s Word.

 Questions to ask: